Team-Peryton/AVL-automation/README.md

 Automation module selection can then be done by:
 > py -m avl_automation.avl_automation

-Add -h argument for help.
+Add -h cmd argument for help.

 The following are required in the same directory as the config file you specify in the command line (see /example):
 - avl.exe (https://web.mit.edu/drela/Public/web/avl/)
 - Config files (aero, dihedral, and tail).
-- Input plane .avl file (see https://web.mit.edu/drela/Public/web/avl/avl_doc.txt for info; xflr5 can export AVL compatible files).
+- Input plane .avl file (see https://web.mit.edu/drela/Public/web/avl/avl_doc.txt for info (xflr5 can export AVL compatible files).
 - aerofoil .dat files

-Some sample scripts (undocumented) are given in /scripts.
+Some sample scripts (undocumented) for control surface sizing and tail mass are given in /scripts.

 If you get a seemingly random error it's likely because your input .avl plane file is formatted incorrectly.
 Raise an issue containing the .avl file and your config file(s) and I'll either fix the code or tell you how to fix your inputs :)